JuliaLang/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

-   An implementation of an ``AbstractWorkerPool``\ . :func:`remote`\ , :func:`remotecall_fetch`\ , :func:`pmap` (and other remote calls which execute functions remotely) benefit from caching the serialized/deserialized functions on the worker nodes, especially closures (which capture large amounts of data).
+   An implementation of an ``AbstractWorkerPool``\ . :func:`remote`\ , :func:`remotecall_fetch`\ , :func:`pmap` (and other remote calls which execute functions remotely) benefit from caching the serialized/deserialized functions on the worker nodes, especially closures (which may capture large amounts of data).

    The remote cache is maintained for the lifetime of the returned ``CachingPool`` object.
 To clear the cache earlier, use ``clear!(pool)``\ .